 Luckily, this is easy to test - just connect everything up with your cable and check if your TV gets a signal, recognises it as 4K and/or HDR, and displays it without any obvious problems.
 If it does, you’re good to go.
 If not, you’ll have to buy a new one.

 One thing you might see when shopping for HDMI cables are the various version numbers floating around - these days mostly HDMI 2.0.

 The first thing to note is that the version numbers actually apply to devices - TVs and video sources - and not the cables themselves.
 What really matters is the cable’s speed capacity - look out for anything rated for 18Gbps to keep up with 4K HDR, which should be just about any cable sold as ‘high speed’.

-The next version to come is HDMI 2.1 - with 48Gbps ‘ultra high speed’ cables to match - but you really don’t need to worry about that.
+The next version to come is HDMI 2.1 - with 48Gbps ‘ultra high speed’ cables to match - but most people don’t need to worry about that.
 This is intended to support 8K video (and up to 10K), but it’ll be a couple of years at least before there are widespread compatible devices.
-Don’t waste money on an expensive 48Gbps cable now - you can always buy one once you have an 8K TV, by which time the cables will be way, way cheaper.

 Design and durability